At the Pelvic Health Clinic our physiotherapists have a reputation for excellence.

 They will work with you to empower you to reach your health goals.

-She developed the Curtin University Clinical Physiotherapy Continence and Pelvic Health Master’s program and has presented at many national and international conferences.
-Currently as Adjunct Associate Professor at Curtin University she is involved in current research into pelvic pain, prolapse and incontinence and has published over 25 peer -reviewed papers in the field of pelvic health.
+Judith is an Adjunct Associate Professor at Curtin University and developed and taught on the Curtin University Clinical Physiotherapy Continence and Pelvic Health Master’s program for fifteen years.
+She has been involved in research into pelvic pain, pelvic organ prolapse and incontinence and has published over 30 peer -reviewed papers in the field of pelvic health.

 Chloe is a specialist continence and pelvic health physiotherapist (as awarded by the Australian College of Physiotherapy in 2021), holds a post graduate masters qualification in Continence and Pelvic Health Physiotherapy (Curtin University 2014) and is a titled Women’s, Men’s and Pelvic Health Physiotherapist as awarded by the Australian Physiotherapy Association.